rozbb/fantastic-snarks-homework/README.md

 For the sake of simplicity, we have hard-coded a Merkle tree in `src/util.rs`.
 **We will assume everyone has a copy of the same Merkle tree.**
+The Merkle root, which we will pass to the prover and verifier, is represented in base32 as `f5pj64oh3m6anguhjb5rhfugwe44ximao17ya3wgx1fbmg1iobmo`.

 ### Problem 3.1: Generate params